-Having sold around 8 million albums worldwide, she has left an important imprint both in Spain and in the Americas, especially because of the numerous singles (almost 50, some of them in English) she has released so far, her 11 studio albums and her 3 compilation albums.
+Having sold around eight million albums worldwide, she has left an important imprint both in Spain and in the Americas, especially because of the numerous singles (some of them in English) she has released so far.

 She has tackled pop, punk, rock and even some electronic, more commercial tunes, but she can be considered the queen of sensual pop.
 Always feminine, always a fighter and always wanting to show women can also have talent, she has taken on romantic ballads and even some disco dance songs.

 I have mentioned she has released some singles in English, but we are here to learn about the Spanish-speaking side of music, so let me recommend you three of her famous Spanish-language songs you absolutely need to know in order to get you started with Marta.

 First, listen to “Soy yo” (“It Is Me”).
 I have included a bilingual version so that you can see how simple her songs are.

 This powerful song is a message from a woman to her ex-boyfriend.
 She tells him she has survived, she is better now, and will not look back.
 A lot of women (and men!) have used this song as a way of recovering after losing a love.